dvdlvc/MyGitHub/README.md

 Carlo runs yield already very accurate results, for the saddlepoint density and the test.

 ## Additional info
-- Author: Davide La Vecchia.
+- Author of the R codes: Davide La Vecchia.
 - Creation data: May 2020.
 - Last update: June 2020.
 - R version: 3.6.1 (>=).